lisa-lumos/Snowflake/12-data-governance.md

 Since tokenization provides a unique value for a given set of characters, it is possible to group records by a tokenized value without revealing the sensitive information.

-For a table or view, the same column cannot be used in both masking policy and row access policy at the same time.
+For a table/view, the same column cannot be used in both [masking policy] and [row access policy] at the same time.

 Snowflake allows setting a masking policy on a materialized view column.

 A masking policy cannot be set on a table column if a materialized view is already created from the underlying table.

-If a masking policy is set on an underlying table column and a materialized view is created from that table, the materialized view only contains columns that are not protected by a masking policy.
+`If a masking policy is set on an underlying table column and a materialized view is created from that table, the materialized view only contains columns that are not protected by a masking policy. `

 Hashing and cryptographic/checksum can be used in masking policies to mask sensitive data.

-You can apply the masking policy to the external table VALUE column using ALTER TABLE ..
-ALTER COLUMN on the external table.
-A policy cannot be set on any other external table column, including user-added virtual columns.
-If these columns need to be protected, create a view on the external table and apply a policy to the view column.
+`You can apply the masking policy to the external table VALUE column using ALTER TABLE ..
+ALTER COLUMN on the external table.` `A policy cannot be set on any other external table column, including user-added virtual columns.` If these columns need to be protected, create a view on the external table and apply a policy to the view column.

 Masking policies on columns in a table carry over to a stream on the same table.